Project Management Checklist to Quick Start Your Project

 You should also keep an eye on internal evaluations and recognize organizational weaknesses to address them in your project checklists.

-Here’s the ultimate 9 point project management checklist one should follow:
+Here’s the simple 9 point project management checklist one should follow:

 1. Come up with the vision